Smart motorway: Dynamic hard shoulder running

 Variable speed limits with the hard shoulder selectively opened as a running lane during periods when traffic levels are too high for only three lanes of running traffic.
 When activated, vehicles can use the hard shoulder as a running lane.
 All lanes are limited to a maximum of 60 mph, but these can be lowered further.

 In October 2019, the chief executive of Highways England told MPs that the company has no plans to introduce the configuration to any further section of motorway, after admitting that motorists found the setup 'too confusing' to use.
 A study conducted in the previous month found that more than half of motorists surveyed would not drive on a hard shoulder even if it was open.

-A stocktake taken in March 2021 confirmed that all DHSR smart motorways will end the use of them by March 2025 by converting all current DHSR to ALR.
+A stocktake taken in March 2021 confirmed that all DHSR smart motorways would end the use of them by March 2025 by converting all current DHSR to ALR, but these conversions will now not be carried out, following the withdrawal of all Smart Motorway schemes in April 2023.